yeze322/botframework-sdk/specs/botframework-activity/botframework-activity.md

 # Appendix III - Protocols using the Invoke activity

-The [invoke activity](#Invoke-activity) is designed for use only within protocols supported by Bot Framework channels (i.e., it is not a generic extensibility mechanism).
+The [invoke activity](#invoke-activity) is designed for use only within protocols supported by Bot Framework channels (i.e., it is not a generic extensibility mechanism).
 This appendix contains a list of all Bot Framework protocols using this activity.

-## Payments

-The Bot Framework payments protocol uses Invoke to calculate shipping and tax rates, and to communicate strong confirmation of completed payments.

-The payments protocol defines three operations (defined in the `name` field of an invoke activity):
-* `payment/shippingAddressChange`
-* `payment/shppingOptionsChange`
-* `payment/paymentResponse`

-More detail can be found on the [Request payment](https://docs.microsoft.com/en-us/bot-framework/dotnet/bot-builder-dotnet-request-payment) page.

 ## Teams compose extension